qm210/elixir_wordgame/README.md

 * destructuring / everything is pattern-matching rather than assignment
   * focus on Immutability
   * i.e. there are no while-loops
+* wants various "overwrites" to be grouped together

+Framework
+- usually return tuples {:noreply, socket}, {:ok, ...} or errors
+- also used e.g. in file reading etc. -> pattern matching

 Infra / Workflow
 * no "npm install", rather "mix hex.info <package_name>" -> add manually -> "mix deps.get"
 * Live Reloading on by default, but might look into configuration in case of wonders
 * mix format
+* stacktraces get transported to the frontend, if the server can't just be restarted